mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-As we say, fragments are very useful to build queries dynamically.
-One popular use case is to build a query that uses the `IN` operator, since JDBC does not give any built-in support for this kind of operator.
-Fortunately, Doobie does it, providing a dedicated method in the `Fragments` object:
+As we say, fragments are helpful to build queries dynamically.
+One widespread use case is to create a query that uses the `IN` operator since JDBC does not give any built-in support for this kind of operator.
+Fortunately, Doobie does it, providing a reliable method in the `Fragments` object:

 ```scala
 def findActorsByNames(actorNames: NonEmptyList[String]): IO[List[Actor]] = {